 While the exact symptoms of dual diagnosis vary depending on the particular illness and substance of abuse, there are some mental health conditions that occur frequently with substance abuse and addiction.

-Suffering from both a mental health condition and a substance use disorder (SUD) can be difficult to overcome.
+Suffering from both a mental health disorder and a substance use disorder (SUD) can be difficult to overcome.
 In order for treatment to be effective, the mental health of an individual struggling with an SUD should always be considered.
 The following includes some common mental health conditions associated with substance abuse and addiction:

 Anxiety disorders occur when intense feelings of fear and distress overwhelm a person from functioning in daily life, and are the most common mental health disorders in the United States.
 Benzodiazepines are highly addictive substances that may be prescribed to treat anxiety, which may lead to substance abuse.